FareHarbor/fareharbor-docs/external-api/authentication.md

 and can be used for all of your affiliates.
 The user key identifies a specific user on a specific affiliate.

-These keys are UUIDs.
+These keys are in UUID format.
 Note that these keys *must* be kept private.
+If your key is disclosed publicly please contact support@fareharbor.com to have it rotated.

 ## Keys sent as headers (recommended)